SiteRaw/BlackJack-in-C/README.md

 ## About the Project

-A Console Game of BlackJack in C created by SiteRaw Projects https://www.siteraw.com
+A Console Game of ASCII BlackJack in C created by SiteRaw Projects https://www.siteraw.com

 ### Rules